 There are endless ways to approach sourdough bread baking.
 Watch 100 bread baker’s make a loaf of bread and you will see 100 different methods.
 However, there is a general flow that pretty much all sourdough bread recipes go through.
 And in order to become confident in your own baking it is important to understand each of the steps.
 This will not only help you follow recipes, but will also help you develop your own preferred methods.

-Before a dough is started, you need to feed your starter fresh flour and water to get it ready to go into the bread.
+Before you make the dough, feed your starter fresh flour and water to get it ready to go into the bread.
 After your starter is fed it goes through several stages.
 It will start rising in it’s container as it feeds on the fresh food and begins to get very bubbly.
 It will start to dome on top and then eventually the dome will flatten out and the starter will start to fall.
 When the starter falls it means that it is out of food and it is no longer active enough to go into a dough.

 Autolyse refers to the process of mixing the flour and water together in your bread recipe before adding your salt and usually before adding your leaven (starter) as well.
-Though it should be noted that some people do add their leaven in during this step.
-The benefit of mixing only the flour and water together before adding the salt is that it allows the flour to completely hyrdate and it allows the gluten structure to begin building on its own.
+The benefit of mixing only the flour and water together before adding the salt is that it allows the flour to completely hydrate and it allows the gluten structure to begin building on its own.

-Autolyse is particularly helpful in high hydration dough as well as doughs that contain a lot of whole grain.
-Immediately after the flour and water is mixed notice how shaggy the dough is and how easily it breaks if you try to pull up on it.
+Autolyse is particularly helpful in high hydration doughs as well as doughs that contain a lot of whole grain.
+Immediately after mixing the flour and water, you will notice how shaggy the dough is and how easily it breaks if you try to pull up on it.
 However, after the dough rests for a bit the texture completely changes.
 It will be smooth and silky and if you pull up on it it will have some elasticity.

-The flour and water should be allowed to autolyse for at least 30 minutes to get the benefits of it.
+Allow the flour and water to autolyse for at least 30 minutes to fully get the benefits of it.
 However, you can go for much longer, up to two hours.
 You do need to be careful not to allow your mixture to autolyse for too long, however, as the enzymatic activity can start breaking down the dough.
 I typically watch my starter to see when it is about an hour away from being ready, and then I go ahead and mix my flour and water together.

 Mix Final Dough

 Once the starter is vigorous and full of bubbles it is ready to go into your dough.
-If you did utilize the optional autolyse step, you would mix your starter and salt into that mixture.
-If you didn’t utilize the autolyse step, all of your ingredients will get mixed together here.
+If you utilized the optional autolyse step, mix your starter and salt into that mixture.
+If you did not utilize the autolyse step, mix all of your ingredients together now.

-There are a lot of different methods that people utilize to mix there dough like the pincer method, the rubaud method, or using a mixer.
+There are a lot of different methods that people utilize to mix their dough like the pincer method, the rubaud method, or using a mixer.
 This is something you can play around with to find what you like best.
-I like to use the pincer method which involves pinching and squeezing the dough all over and then folding it over itself until everthing is well mixed.
-You can see my demonstrating the pincer method in my here.
+I like to use the pincer method which involves pinching and squeezing the dough all over and then folding it over itself until everything is well mixed.
+You can see my demonstrating the pincer method in my here

 Build Strength and Structure

-After your dough is mixed it needs to build some gluten structure and strength.
+After mixing the dough, it needs to build gluten structure and strength.
 There are three main methods for approaching this: the no-knead method, the kneaded method, and the stretch and fold method.
 With no-knead sourdough bread you are letting time do all the work for you.
 Gluten structure will form all on its own given enough time.
 However, if you want a taller and more structured loaf you will want to knead your dough or utilize the stretch and fold method.

 Kneaded Method